-The Sandringham College SEAL program extends students in English, humanities, mathematics and science.
+The Sandringham College SEAL program curriculum is designed to consistently challenge and inspire our students, incorporating breadth (enrichment), depth (extension) and pace (acceleration) required to support exceptional rates of progress.
+It extends students in English, Humanities, Mathematics and Science.
 It explicitly builds critical and creative thinking skills, and includes philosophical and independent inquiry and problem-solving at each year level.
-SEAL students participate in a range of extension and special co-curricular activities throughout the year and are expected to participate in the College's arts, sports, student voice or leadership programs.
+SEAL students participate in a range of extension and special co-curricular activities throughout the year including Masterclasses in Maths, English and Science and are expected to participate in the College's arts, sports, student voice or leadership programs.